xdmushui/partner-center-sdk/develop/enable-secure-app-model.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Create an Azure Active Directory (Azure AD) app.
-3. Give delegated application permissions to the following:
+3. Give delegated application permissions to the following resources, *depending on your application's requirements*.
+If necessary, you can add more delegated permissions for application resources.
     1. **Microsoft Partner Center** (some tenants show this as **SampleBECApp**)
     2. **Azure Management APIs** (if you are planning to call Azure APIs)
     3. **Windows Azure Active Directory**